Confluence PDF export alternative

 Questions about Confluence PDF export alternatives

-What is a better alternative to exporting Confluence pages as PDFs?
+What is a better alternative to exporting Confluence pages to PDF?

 Are PDFs always a bad idea?

-No. PDFs can be useful for fixed documents, offline reading, or formal attachments.
+No. PDFs are useful for fixed documents, offline reading and formal attachments.
 They become painful when the content changes or needs to be shared repeatedly.

 Can I share Confluence content without giving Confluence access?